xiaoyuliu/old-webpage/_posts/2017-02-28-cnn-image-retrieval-bow.markdown

 - eccv 2017
 ---

-0. From abstract: Fine tune classification task pre-trained CNN(AlexNet or VGG) for image retrieval with hard positive and hard negative examples learned from **3D reconstruction task**.
+0. From **abstract**: Fine tune classification task pre-trained CNN(AlexNet or VGG) for image retrieval with hard positive and hard negative examples learned from **3D reconstruction task**.

     <span class="evidence">*Question*</span>: Why can reconstruction task provide clue for hard negative/positive example?
 How about choosing verification task or recognition task?